spieswl/spieswl.github.io/_projects/2018-03-29-point-cloud-image-fusion-cuda.md

 <img src="{{ site.url }}/{{ site.project_assets }}/{{ page.folders.images }}/03_transfer_process.png" style="width:800px; padding:4px 4px 4px 4px; display: block">

-I put together a small CUDA program towards the end of March 2018 to supplement a class I was taking on parallel computing.
+I put together a small CUDA program at the end of March 2018 to supplement a class I was taking on parallel computing with [Nikos Hardavellas](http://users.eecs.northwestern.edu/~hardav/).
 At the time, I was neck deep in my **[Surveyor](https://spieswl.github.io/projects/2018/surveyor-single-camera-3d-modeling)** project, which involved a lot of Point Cloud generation and wanted an excuse to develop some GPU code that might end up having a future use.
 I ended up writing some `C++` / `CUDA` code that achieved a few specific goals:

 1. Create a small base off which I could quickly create move in-depth, parallelized computer vision code in the future.
 2. Experiment with methods to time host-to-device transfers, kernel execution, and device-to-host transfers.